go-json-experiment/json/proposal.md

   The `jsonv1.FormatBytesWithLegacySemantics` option controls this behavior difference.
   To explicitly specify a Go struct field to use a particular representation, either the `format:array` or `format:base64` field option can be specified.
+  Field-specified options take precedence over caller-specified options.

-- In v1, MarshalJSON methods declared on a pointer receiver are only called if the Go value is addressable.
-In contrast, in v2 a MarshalJSON method is always callable regardless of addressability.
+- In v1, `MarshalJSON` methods declared on a pointer receiver are only called if the Go value is addressable.
+In contrast, in v2 a `MarshalJSON` method is always callable regardless of addressability.
   The `jsonv1.CallMethodsWithLegacySemantics` option controls this behavior difference.

-- In v1, MarshalJSON and UnmarshalJSON methods are never called for Go map keys.
+- In v1, `MarshalJSON` and `UnmarshalJSON` methods are never called for Go map keys.
-  In contrast, in v2 a MarshalJSON or UnmarshalJSON method is eligible for being called for Go map keys.
+  In contrast, in v2 a `MarshalJSON` or `UnmarshalJSON` method is eligible for being called for Go map keys.
   The `jsonv1.CallMethodsWithLegacySemantics` option controls this behavior difference.

 - In v1, a Go map is marshaled in a deterministic order.
   In contrast, in v2 a Go map is marshaled in a non-deterministic order.
   The `Deterministic` option controls this behavior difference.
+  See [prior discussion](https://github.com/golang/go/discussions/63397#discussioncomment-7201221) for more information.

 - In v1, JSON strings are encoded with HTML-specific or JavaScript-specific characters being escaped.
 In contrast, in v2 JSON strings use the minimal